wp-plugins/islam-companion/README.txt

 == Screenshots ==

 1. This screenshot shows how the plugin displays verses from the Holy Quran on the admin dashboard.
 The user can browse the verses using navigation links.
-The meta information for the verses is also displayed
+The audio player recites the Holy Quran verses in Arabic and Urdu
 2. This screenshot shows how to change the settings for the plugin.
-The language, narrator, surah, start ayat and number of ayas can be configured from here
+The language, narrator, surah, ruku number can be configured from here